YonghuiDong/CCWeights/README.md

 ## Known Issues

-Due to substantial breaking changes in the API of R package `bs4Dash`, and CCWeights, built with bs4Dash (version <= 0.5.0), is not compatible with v2.0.0 .
-The users need to use the old version to run the shiny App of CCWeights locally.
+Due to substantial breaking changes in the API of R package `bs4Dash`, CCWeights, built with bs4Dash (version <= 0.5.0), is not compatible with v2.0.0.
+Therefore, users need to install the old version in order to run the shiny App of CCWeights locally.

 There are two simple ways to install the old version of `bs4Dash`: